Success Factors in Women’s and Children’s Health: Multisector Pathways to Progress

 We know about the leading causes of preventable maternal and child mortality around the world and effective interventions to address them.
 We know less about why some countries at similar levels of income are better than others at preventing maternal and child deaths, or what strategies they have used to accelerate progress.

 The Success Factors for Women’s and Children’s Health Study aims to answer these questions.
-To do this, the study uses five main methods: statistical analysis and econometric modelling of data across 144 low- and middle-income countries; Qualitative Comparative Analysis (QCA) to identify the key factors that characterised progress in countries; a literature review of progress in low-and middle-income countries; country-specific data and literature review in 10 countries that were on the ‘fast track’ to achieving to achieving MDGs 4 and 5a in 2012; and evidence synthesis across methods.
+To do this, the study uses five main methods: statistical analysis and econometric modelling of data across 144 low- and middle-income countries; Qualitative Comparative Analysis (QCA) to identify the key factors that characterised progress in countries; a literature review of progress in low-and middle-income countries; country-specific data and literature review in 10 countries that were on the ‘fast track’ to achieving MDGs 4 and 5a in 2012; and evidence synthesis across methods.

 Currently in each of the ten ‘fast track’ countries, country teams are undertaking a multi-stakeholder review and policy analysis of success factors for women’s and children’s health.